jeffreyan11/laser-chess-engine/README.md

 Laser 1.1: 70th, 2596 elo as of May 24, 2016

-### Engine Personality
-- Solid positional play, drawish
-- Misses some king attacks
-- Poor evaluation of material imbalances

 ### Implementation Details
 - Lazy SMP up to 32 threads
-- Fancy magic bitboards for a 5 to 6 sec PERFT 6.
+- Fancy magic bitboards for a 4.5 sec PERFT 6.
-- Evaluation with piece square tables, basic king safety, isolated/doubled/passed pawns, and mobility
+- Evaluation with piece square tables, basic king safety, isolated/doubled/passed/backwards pawns, and mobility
 - A transposition table with Zobrist hashing, a two bucket system, and 16 MB default size
 - An evaluation cache
 - Fail-hard principal variation search